 Serengeti Migration Safari

-See the most impressive spectacle of the animal world - the wildebeest migration of the Serengeti ecosystem.
+See the most impressive spectacle of the animal world - the annual wildebeest migration of the Serengeti ecosystem.

 The clockwise movement of the Serengeti migration is driven by an instinctive search for water and fresh grazing.
 The wildebeest migration can be seen in different areas within the Serengeti for most of the year.
-When essential food is depleted in the Serengeti, the beasts cross the crocodile infested Grumeti river to reach the Masai Mara in Kenya.
+When essential food is depleted in the Serengeti, the beasts cross the crocodile infested Grumeti river to reach the Maasai Mara in Kenya.
 After a short time they begin the cycle again and return into the Serengeti.
 The timing of this mass movement varies annually, depending on the rains.

 The Serengeti migration - voted one of the 'seven wonders of Africa' is the essence of Africa and a 'must see' on safari in Tanzania.